Trump-backed US Rep. Alex Mooney wins W.Va. GOP primary

 West Virginia’s election was the first of five primaries in which two incumbent U.S. House members will compete against each other.
 It will be followed by similar contests in Georgia and Michigan and in two Illinois districts.

-The race was expected to be one of the most-watched on the day’s ballot.
-The primary came on the heels of a victory by Trump-endorsed conservative JD Vance, author of the bestselling memoir “Hillbilly Elegy,” who defeated six other candidates to win the Ohio Republican primary for U.S. Senate last week.
+The race was one of the most-watched of the day.
+In Nebraska, another Trump-backed candidate, Charles Herbster, was in a crowded field of GOP contenders for governor.
+The contests came on the heels of a victory by Trump-endorsed conservative JD Vance, author of the bestselling memoir “Hillbilly Elegy,” who defeated six other candidates to win the Ohio Republican primary for U.S. Senate last week.

-Earlier in the night, Trump-endorsed incumbent U.S. Rep. Carol Miller breezed to the Republican nomination in West Virginia’s 1st District, defeating four little-known candidates and setting herself on a clear path to reelection.
+Earlier Tuesday night, Trump-endorsed incumbent U.S. Rep. Carol Miller breezed to the Republican nomination in West Virginia’s 1st District, defeating four little-known candidates and setting herself on a clear path to reelection.

 Miller will vie for her third term in the House in the fall against Democrat Lacy Watson, who was unopposed in the Democratic primary.
 Watson, of Bluefield, lost in the 2020 Democratic primary in the former 3rd District.

+Trump blasted Bacon as a “bad guy” during a recent rally in the state and had criticized him previously for his support of a federal infrastructure bill that most GOP lawmakers opposed.
+Bacon also has been mildly critical of Trump in the past, saying the former president bore some responsibility for the Jan.
+6 riot at the U.S. Capitol.

+Trump stopped far short of officially endorsing Kuehl, however, saying: “I think Steve will do well.
+Good luck, Steve, whoever the hell you are.”

-The vote count was underway in Nebraska, where voters will nominate candidates to fill the seat abandoned by U.S. Rep. Jeff Fortenberry, a Republican who resigned from office and ended his reelection bid after he was convicted of lying to federal authorities about an illegal campaign contribution.
-Fortenberry’s name will still appear on the ballot for the 1st Congressional District because he withdrew after a deadline to certify the ballot, but Sen. Mike Flood, a former speaker of the Nebraska Legislature, appears to have the advantage over five other Republican candidates.
+Sen. Mike Flood, a former speaker of the Nebraska Legislature, won in the state's 1st Congressional District over five other Republican candidates.
+Flood wants to fill the seat abandoned by Jeff Fortenberry, a Republican who resigned from office and ended his reelection bid after he was convicted of lying to federal authorities about an illegal campaign contribution.
+Fortenberry’s name still appeared on the ballot for the 1st Congressional District because he withdrew after a deadline to certify the ballot.

-In the rural, geographically vast 3rd Congressional District, Republican U.S. Rep. Adrian Smith faces a challenger but is expected to win his party’s nomination.
-Two Democrats are vying for their party’s nomination within the district, which is overwhelmingly Republican.
+In the rural, geographically vast 3rd Congressional District, Republican U.S. Rep. Adrian Smith easily won his party’s nomination.
+Two Democrats were vying for their party’s nomination within the district, which is overwhelmingly Republican.

+In West Virginia’s 2nd Congressional District, McKinley's decision to support the infrastructure bill was on voters’ minds.

+Susan Smith, a small-business owner in Valley Grove, voted for Mooney at a local elementary school Tuesday morning.
+She lives in McKinley’s former district and said she always voted for him in the past.
+But not in this election.

 Mooney enters the general election as a heavy favorite to win.
-West Virginia hasn’t elected a Democrat to Congress since 2008.
+West Virginia hasn’t elected a Democrat to the House since 2008.

 Associated Press writer Grant Schulte in Omaha, Nebraska, contributed to this report.